idio-sync/romm-comm/README.md

 - Caching system, the bot onnly fetches fresh stats if that particular stat has updated since last fetch

 In Progress
-- RomM User Management: Manage users, automatically create RomM account for users with specific role, module currently not enabled
+- RomM User Management: Manage users, automatically create RomM account for users with specific role (module currently not enabled)

 Planned (if possible)
 - Generate and pass EmulatorJS launcher links via command or include in game details after search